ProfOak/Litmust-Test/README.md

 * stripper - Strip extra whitespace from files

 * sloc - Count source lines of codes in one or many files

+* gb-checker - Determine what level of GBC support a GB rom has